marian13/convenient_service/BACKLOG.md

 **Notes:**

-- Place a check inside in the beginning of the `included` block.
+- Place a check at the beginning of the `included` block.
   ```ruby
   included do |entity_class|
     # ...